KatherineMichel/portfolio/doc/2024-recap.md

 While writing this recap, I found myself thinking the words, "I finally got organized and" a number of times.
 I felt a sense of cumulative momentum this year that came from building on prior knowledge and experience.

 A few examples
-* Using the experience I had acquired from working on a major task orchestration feature at work to implement more task orchestration features
-* Applying distributed system engineering expertise across multiple products
 * Finally digging into some of the more advanced industry news such as the PyCon US Language Summit blog posts and Seth M Larson's PSF security-in-residence posts
 * Creating a DjangoCon US Talk Topics Inspiration List for the second year in a row
 * Creating a thorough PyCon US Recap that built on my industry knowledge and prior conference experiences and was wildly popular in the Python/Django community